Couverture de The Black Studies Podcast

 Épisodes

 This is John Drabinski and you’re listening to The Black Studies podcast, a series of conversations examining the history of the field.
-Our conversations engage with a wide range of activists and scholars - senior figures in the field, graduate students, and everyone in between, culture workers, and political organizers - in order to explore the cultural and political meaning of Black Studies as an area of inquiry and its critical methods.
+Our conversations engage with a wide range of activists and scholars - senior figures in the field, late doctoral students, and everyone in between, culture workers, and political organizers - in order to explore the cultural and political meaning of Black Studies as an area of inquiry and its critical methods.

 Afficher plus Afficher moins